 Upon your arrival in Japan, you’ll be presented with a landing permit, and this will allow you to enter the country on this particular visa.

 You will want to apply for your work visa before you come to Japan.
 Please remember, if you’re a traveler or short-term guest, you cannot work in Japan.
-It’s considered illegal and punishable by law.
+Working without the proper visa is illegal and punishable by law.

-In addition to a work visa, Japan also has a family visa or a spouse visa if your family or a spouse stay here.
+In addition to a work visa, Japan also has a family visa or a spouse visa if your family or a spouse stays here.

-If you have been staying in Japan for more than 10 years in a row (and pay tax every year), then you can get a permanent resident card.
+If you have been living in Japan for more than 10 consecutive years (and pay taxes every year), then you can apply for a permanent resident card.
+Spouses of Japanese nationals and highly skilled professionals may qualify sooner.

 With seemingly endless possibilities, choosing where to live in Japan can be a real challenge.